foresturquhart/grimoire/README.md

 ### Build from Source

-Alternatively, you can build from source:
+To build Grimoire from source (useful for development or customization):

 1. Clone the repository:
    ```bash
    git clone https://github.com/foresturquhart/grimoire.git
    cd grimoire
    ```
 2. Build the binary:
    ```bash
    go build -o grimoire ./cmd/grimoire
    ```

-3. Move the binary to your PATH:
+3. Move the binary to your `PATH`:
    ```bash
    mv grimoire /usr/local/bin/
    ```

-4. Verify installation:
+4. Verify the installation:
    ```bash
    grimoire --version
    ```